kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - ReplicaSet and ReplicationController partial support is considered.
 The full eviction logic should be implemented by a higher level workload such as Deployments.
 ReplicaSets are intended to be a simple primitive without any sophisticated scaling logic.
-It could prefer the deletion of pods with associated EvictionRequest objects during scale-down and expose an eviction interceptor on its pods to defer pod deletion.
+It could prefer the deletion of pods with associated EvictionRequest objects during scale-down and expose an eviction responder on its pods to defer pod deletion.
 This could then be used by higher-level components for rebalancing pods.
 - Deployment support is considered.
 This could guarantee zero application disruption by scaling up before pod termination for rolling updates with a positive `.spec.strategy.rollingUpdate.maxSurge` field.
-When acting as the active interceptor, it could create surge pods, wait for them to become available and coordinates safe pod deletion via ReplicaSets.
+When acting as the active responder, it could create surge pods, wait for them to become available and coordinates safe pod deletion via ReplicaSets.
 It would also update the EvictionRequest status throughout the eviction process.
 Support for other strategies and configurations could be considered on an opt-in basis.